politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket2.md

 any semblance of local control and accountability, with electricity coming from the National Grid, purchased on a contract with who-knows which generating company, who may well have subcontracted to another company.
-The gaps would be filled by hedging and buying on the spot market.
+Gaps would be filled by hedging and buying on the spot market.
 The local supply companies would only be able to choose from what is available on the market and generating companies would only be able to build what they think they could sell.
 This market mediation